Search String

 This article is concerned with the first 3D texture-mapped computer games to appear on Western computer-game machines.

-In the sphere of 3D graphics, a texture map is an image or image-tile that is applied to polygonal surfaces of 3D objects in virtual space.
+In the sphere of 3D graphics a texture map is an image that is applied to polygonal surfaces of 3D objects in virtual space.
 Texture maps are subject to a material layer which defines the nature of a surface (e.g., its reflectivity or real-world material composition, such as wood or metal).

 Thus, the applied texture map takes on the properties of its underlying material as well as the shape of the polygonal surface; that is, the texture map automatically wraps around or is mapped to the surface.
-Naturally, the texture map is auto-subject to perspective.
+Naturally, the texture map is auto-subject to perspective -- but from a coding point of view that is easier said than done.

 The object of texture-mapping is to increase graphical realism and give the illusion of increased geometric complexity.
 Supposedly, this adds to "immersion".

-Texture-mapped games were preceded by flat-shaded games which were preceded by wireframe games.
+Texture-mapped games were preceded by flat-shaded games which were preceded by wireframe games such as FS1 Flight Simulator of 1979.

 Note that some flat-shaded games employ dithering or pattern-filling to add "texture" to surfaces, but that is not texture-mapping.
 That said, such techniques often yielded impressive results.

-Textures can also be used to deform surfaces to which they are mapped, but I am not concerned with bump-mapping in this treatment range.
+Textures can also be used to deform surfaces to which they are mapped, but I am not concerned with bump-mapping in this treatment range, which focuses on early t-mapped games.

 Early texture-mapped games were software-rendered via CPUs (1991-96), but by 1997 texture-mapping was commonly hardware-accelerated via dedicated GPUs, which became practically necessary when running polygon-pushers in SVGA resolutions.